 There are no extracurricular magical adventures, sneaking around with Marauder’s maps and invisibility cloaks to be seen, instead you’re required to be a good student and knuckle down to study for your NEWTs.
 House Cup Competition is presumably a good showcase of what the hundreds of Hogwarts students that weren’t busy saving the world (or being full time bullies) got up to offscreen.

-If you’re looking for a light strategy board game with a Harry Potter theme (and you already own Hogwarts Battle) this could be the title for you.
+If you’re looking for a light strategy game with a Harry Potter theme (and you already own Hogwarts Battle) this could be the title for you.
 We will warn that, aside from the point trackers themselves, a row of test tubes that fill with lovely coloured crystals, it’s not a very pretty game.
 But if its rather muted tones don’t put you off, knock yourself out!

 Had enough of wizard school for now?
 Why not change gears to the best Star Wars board games, the best Marvel board games, or even the best movie board games overall?
+Alternatively, if your biggest games aren’t quite fitting on your play surface any more, try our recommendations for the best gaming tables to use.

 The creator of the Harry Potter series, JK Rowling, has made a number of transphobic remarks on social media in recent years.
 Game companies are licensed by Warner Bros. to produce official Harry Potter board games.
 While those licensing deals are not public, it is likely that, as the creator and owner of the Harry Potter IP, she will earn royalties from sales of Harry Potter board games.